-A lot of Bordeaux is listed as a UNESCO World Heritage Site (it is one of the largest in the world), with more than 360 historic monuments and museums, you won’t ever run out of things to see and explore.
-Take a stroll on one of the longest shopping destination streets in Europe (Rue St. Catherine), to find an outfit for a night out with your loved one before sipping some amazing wine.
+Bordeaux is listed as a UNESCO World Heritage Site (it is one of the largest in the world), with more than 360 historical monuments and museums; you won’t ever run out of things to see and explore.
+Take a stroll on one of the longest shopping destination streets in Europe (Rue St. Catherine) to find an outfit for a night out with your loved one before sipping some amazing wine.

 To the east of the city are renowned vineyards and lush green rows and towns like that of St-Emilion, while to the north is the Atlantic coast with white-sand beaches and a fairly cosmopolitan crowd.

-In addition to visiting the vineyards, you can also stop by the La Cite du Vin, a wine museum where you can brush up on some skills and history, or take a class before you head to one of the best restaurants in France.
+In addition to visiting the vineyards, you can also stop by the La Cite du Vin, a wine museum where you can brush up on some skills and history, or take a class before heading to one of the best restaurants in France.

 Great dining options